olly-styles/Trajectory-Tensors/README.md

 ## Dataset download

 All experiments are conducted on the [[WNMF dataset](https://github.com/olly-styles/Multi-Camera-Trajectory-Forecasting)], which is required to run the code.
+Please note that the results in the paper use the updated annotations (avaiable after 2021.08.10).
+If you requested the dataset before this date, please send an new dataset request to get the updated annotations.

 ## Installation